IGNF/myria3d/docs/source/background/general_design.md

 - Evaluation of models must be reliable in order to compare solutions.
 For semantic segmentation models on point cloud, this means that performance metrics (i.e. mean and by-class Intersection-over-Union) should be computed based on a confusion matrix that is computed from all points in all point clouds in the test dataset.

 **Strategy**:
-- During test and validation phases, we **do** interpolate logits back to the each sample (point cloud) before computing performance metrics.
+- During test, we **do** interpolate logits back to the each sample (point cloud) before computing performance metrics.
 Interestingly, this enable to compare different subsampling approaches and interpolation methods in a robust way.
-The interpolation step is triggered in `eval` mode only, and is of course also leveraged during inference.
+The interpolation step is triggered in `test` mode only, and is of course also leveraged during inference.